Accenture/openathon-2019-angular/lab-01/README.md

 Finally, notice the declaration of the **TypeScript component Class**: *LandingPageComponent*.

 Remember that when we've created the project we specified the '**oevents**' prefix.
 This prefix will be used by the Angular Cli to compose the component selector names.
 As we can see in this particular case, we have created the 'landing-page' component and if you check the landing-page.component.ts file, you will see that the selector name is '**oevents-landing-page**'.
-In addition in this file we can see that Angular Cli uses the UpperCamelCase or PascalCase style to name the class '**LandingPageComponent**'.
+In addition in this file, we can see that Angular Cli uses the UpperCamelCase or PascalCase style to name the class '**LandingPageComponent**'.

 ### Changing the view
 It's fine to have a default view but we want to adapt it to our needs.